mahmoudimus/ac/docs/public/guides/confluence-gardener-tutorial.md

 Confluence Gardener is a static Atlassian Connect add-on and can be hosted with a simple static web server.

-We'll use a simple web server that ships with [Python](http://python.org) to host your add-on locally.
-Python ships with Mac OS, but can easily be installed on <a href="https://www.python.org/downloads/windows/" target="_blank">Windows</a> and Linux.
+We'll use a simple Node.js powered web server to host your add-on locally.

-1. From the Confluence Gardener directory, start your server on port 8000:
+1. From the `confluence-gardener` directory, start your server on port 8000:
-    <pre><code data-lang="text">$ python -m SimpleHTTPServer 8000</code></pre>
+    <pre><code data-lang="text">
+    npm install -g http-server
+   http-server -p 8000
+    </code></pre>
     The server indicates that it's serving HTTP at the current address and port.
 You'll see something like:
-    <tt>Serving HTTP on 0.0.0.0 port 8000 ...</tt>
+    <tt>Starting up http-server, serving ./ on: http://0.0.0.0:8000</tt>

 1. Confirm your server is running by loading http://localhost:8000/atlassian-connect.json in your browser.